WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 # Lesson Goals

 - Learn about the different operators and their functions.
-- Become familiar with Java syntax.
+- Become familiar with C# syntax.

 ## Write practice statements for the arithmetic operators